 (a) are obligated to secrecy for the CONFIDENTIALITY TERM; and

 (b) are obligated to use the CONFIDENTIAL INFORMATION solely for the PURPOSE.

 4.3.
 The RECEIVING PARTY shall

-(a) not reverse engineer or modify any tangible objects that embody CONFIDENTIAL INFORMATION; and
+(a) not reverse engineer or modify any tangible objects or compiled software code that embody CONFIDENTIAL INFORMATION; and